a11ywatch/crawler/README.md

 ## API

-`crawl` - async determine all urls in a website with a post hook
+`crawl` - async determine all urls in a website with a post hook `scan` - async determine all urls one by one in a website with a post hook (real-time) [wip](https://github.com/madeindjs/spider/pull/13)

 ```
 curl --location --request POST 'http://0.0.0.0:8000/crawl' \